-Are you wondering how to become a transcriptionist?
+Are you wondering how to find online transcription jobs or how to become a transcriptionist?
 Transcription work can provide a decent income and – importantly in this day and age – you can do it from home.
-Below, we’ll take a look at how to become a transcriber, what transcriptionist certification is and why it’s worth exploring specialist areas of the profession.
+Below, we’ll take a look at how to become a transcriber online, what transcriptionist certification is and why it’s worth exploring specialist areas of the profession.
 Shall we dive in?

 Transcriptionists take video or audio files and turn them into text.
 If you’re looking to become a transcriptionist, you’ll need certain core skills.
 One of these is an outstanding grasp of the language that you plan to transcribe.
 We’ll look in detail at the skills required for becoming a transcriptionist a little later in this article, but strong linguistic abilities are so important that they warrant a mention right from the outset!

-In a moment, we’ll walk you through a step by step guide to establishing a transcriptionist career.
+In a moment, we’ll walk you through a step-by-step guide to establishing your career on how to be transcriptionist.
 First, however, let’s look at why you might want to do so.

 Being able to work with language is a key driver for many.
 Those who love the written word and have a good head for details often find transcription to be a fulfilling career choice.